Brukoslav/generador-de-edificios/README.md

 # generador-de-edificios
 Python code to procedurally generate voxel cities.

-It needs [py-vox](https://github.com/gromgull/py-vox-io) to export to .vox You can render .vox files with [MagicaVoxel](https://ephtracy.github.io/).
+You can render .vox files with [MagicaVoxel](https://ephtracy.github.io/).

 # Instructions
 Download generaEdificios.py
-Download py-vox and put it in the same file than generaEdificios.py Run the code.
+Download [py-vox](https://github.com/gromgull/py-vox-io) and put it in the same folder than generaEdificios.py Run the code.

 # Parameters